pallets-eco/flask-security/docs/models.rst

 references this primary key (which can be overridden by providing a suitable implementation of :py:meth:`flask_security.WebAuthnMixin.get_user_mapping`).

-At the bare minimum your `User` and `Role` model should include the following fields:
+At the bare minimum your `User` and `Role` model must include the following fields:

 **User**